grrrwaaa/courses/film6246/unreal.md

 	- Even more radical changes can be achieved using **Post Process Materials** and embedding them within a post effects volume: [see docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/PostProcessMaterials/)

+Dynamic shadows are usually a costly feature.
+However, this cost can be cut in half by enabling “Single Sample Shadow from Stationary Lights” on your movable Actors.
+This feature makes shadow receiving on dynamic objects much cheaper at the cost of some quality.
+It doesn’t work for all scenarios, but is worth playing around with for your dynamic objects for potentially great performance gains.

 ---

 ## Materials